 I just added eight series to this list!
 Three years ago, I couldn’t find a comprehensive list of kids’ time travel book series, so I compiled this list, which I have been adding to as I become aware of more series.
-At 41 items long, there ought to be a series for everyone!
+I am in the process of re-ordering the list, puttting series with the most recent books at the top of the list.
+At 43 items long, there ought to be a series on this list for everyone!

 Amazon: History is broken, and three kids must travel back in time to set it right!
 When best friends Dak Smyth and Sera Froste stumble upon the secret of time travel — a hand-held device known as the Infinity Ring — they’re swept up in a centuries-long secret war for the fate of mankind.
 Recruited by the Hystorians, a secret society that dates back to Aristotle, the kids learn that history has gone disastrously off course.
 Now it’s up to Dak, Sera, and teenage Hystorian-in-training Riq to travel back in time to fix the Great Breaks … and to save Dak’s missing parents while they’re at it.
 First stop: Spain, 1492, where a sailor named Christopher Columbus is about to be thrown overboard in a deadly mutiny!